 Flameless candles have burned steadily for 5 days

 The recharged 9V battery worked especially well on my little Blocklite flashlight.
 This little flashlight has been on 24/7 since March 9th and today for the first time I noticed the LEDs starting to fade when all six LEDs are on.
 When I turn the switch to 2 LED mod, it is as bright as ever.

 Blocklite Mini Flashlight in Day 7

-Clearly, for now at least, it appears that the recharged alkaline batteries are are best suited for low-drain devices.
+Clearly, for now, at least, it appears that the recharged alkaline batteries are best suited for low-drain devices.

 STORING THE BATTERIES